Blizarre/sensorDataManager/webservice/communication.md

 UserID: userid (if known) <br/>
 Incorrect auth data will result in a 401 error. _Later_ a cookie style auth can be adder for sending data.
 Example: headders "Cookie: MD5(timestamp+sensorID+seedprovided) userid: userid" can be used to authentificate. <br/>
 Server error are not presents in the following response HTTP codes but can occur.
+All JSON data not required will be discarded without notice

 ## Create user
 (not implemented yet, todo)